Landing craft tank: Mark 2

 The LCT Mark 2 was longer and wider than the Mark 1, with three Napier Lion petrol engines replacing the Hall-Scotts as these were required for Coastal Forces craft.
 At 2700 nmi, it had three times the range of its predecessor.
 Seventy-three Mk.2s were built.

 Increasing the beam of the Mk2 by 2 ft allowed a much greater cargo capacity of lighter vehicles, where the Mk1 could only carry three Valentine tanks the Mark 2 could carry 7.
 The first craft were ordered in December 1940 and completed in March 1941.
 The craft was a little faster but three sets of running gear strained the supply position so later Mk2 had two Paxman diesel engines of 500 hp each.
 It was apparent now that LCTs would be required in huge numbers and ship builders would not have the capacity so structural steelwork firms were added to the program to prefabricate the structure and former shipyards reopened to assemble the craft.
 Like the Mark 1 the Mark 2 was assembled in four sections to facilitate shipping to Eastern Mediterranean.

 Mark 3

 At 192 ft the Mark 3 was 32 ft longer than the Mark 2.
 Although this meant extra weight, the vessel was slightly faster than the Mark 1.
 Two hundred and thirty-five Mk.
 3s were built.

 The 32 ft section was added in May 1941 to the Mark 2 as a fifth building section, parallel sided.
 This meant the capacity went to 11 Valentines or 11 M4 Sherman medium tanks or 5 Churchill infantry tanks.
-166 craft were buit using two Paxman diesels, 71 were built in the winter of 1943-1944 to a slightly revised pattern using two Sterling Admiral petrol engines.
+166 craft were built using two Paxman diesels, 71 were built in the winter of 1943-1944 to a slightly revised pattern using two Sterling Admiral petrol engines.
 These are usually referred to as Mark 3* or 7000 series as they had pennant numbers from 7000 upwards.
 LCT7074, currently preserved in Portsmouth, UK, is of this type.